 Denmark is constantly striving to make "two wheeling" more accessible and convenient.
 Things like:

-In 2012 Denmark has started putting in bigger bicycle lanes in Copenhagen, Arhus and Odense.
+Denmark is putting in bigger bicycle lanes in Copenhagen, Arhus and Odense.
 These new bike lanes are called Supercyklestier.
 Unfortunately many Danes are having a hard time with the name so it might be changed.
 Actually I find it quite easy to say, easier than many other Danish phrases / words!

 Since most of the landscape is generally flat, riding a bicycle in Denmark is pretty much a pleasure.
 That's not to say, however, there aren't the occasional hills and steep slopes to contend with.

 Before taking off on your bicycle, there are some things you need to know.
-Riding a bicycle requires the rider to follow traffic laws similiar to those for motor vehicles.
+Bicycling in Denmark requires the rider to follow traffic laws similiar to those for motor vehicles.
 Even though cyclists are given their own paths to ride on, there are traffic signals and signs they must obey.
 Bicycles must also be properly equipped.

 For everyone bicycling in Denmark, there are strict laws to follow.